JohanLorenzo/JohanLorenzo.github.io/_posts/2019-10-25-taskgraph-is-now-deployed-to-the-biggest-mozilla-mobile-projects.markdown

 ## Taskcluster and task definitions

 A task is an arbitrary piece of code that is executed by Taskcluster.
 We tell Taskcluster to execute a task by submitting some configuration, that we call the “task definition”.
 A task definition contains data about version control repository it deals with or what commands to run.
 As your project grows, it will likely need more than a single task to perform all actions.
 In this case, you need a graph of task definitions.
-You can submit a graph in different ways: either by manually entering each task on https://tools.taskcluster.net/task-creator/, by defining them all in a .taskcluster.yml file in your repository https://docs.taskcluster.net/docs/reference/integrations/taskcluster-github/docs/taskcluster-yml-v1 by defining a single task in .taskcluster.yml and letting this task generate the rest of the graph.
+You can submit a graph in different ways: either by manually entering each task on [the task creator](https://tools.taskcluster.net/task-creator/), by defining them all in a [.taskcluster.yml file](https://docs.taskcluster.net/docs/reference/integrations/taskcluster-github/docs/taskcluster-yml-v1) in your repository by defining a single task in .taskcluster.yml and letting this task generate the rest of the graph.
 We call this single task a “decision task”.
-It can be implemented: either by using one of the Taskcluster libraries (the Python one for instance https://pypi.org/project/taskcluster/), or by using a higher-level framework: taskgraph.
+It can be implemented: either by using one of the Taskcluster libraries ([the Python one](https://pypi.org/project/taskcluster/) for instance), or by using a higher-level framework: taskgraph.

 The above graph submission options are ordered by complexity.
 You may not want to start with option 3 immediately.
 Although, if your CI/CD pipeline deals with multiple platforms, multiple types of tests, and/or multiple types of pipelines, you may want solution 3b.
 More on this below.